citp/privacy-policy-historical/e/ei/eil/eileenfisher.com.md

-> *The following text is extracted and transformed from the eileenfisher.com privacy policy that was archived on 2010-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101230081027id_/http%3A//www.eileenfisher.com/EileenFisher/GeneralContent/privacy.jsp%3FbmLocale%3Den_US) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eileenfisher.com privacy policy that was archived on 2011-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110609182333id_/http%3A//www.eileenfisher.com/EileenFisher/GeneralContent/privacy.jsp%3FbmLocale%3Den_US) for the most accurate reproduction.*

-# Eileen Fisher - Company
+# Eileen Fisher - Find Women's Fashion & Women's Clothing at Eileen Fisher

 **EILEEN FISHER PRIVACY POLICY**